Welkro/Ireland-WQI-Analysis/README.md

 ![1727684292015](image/README/1727684292015.png)

+### **Additional Visualizations**

+Beyond the charts showcased in this article, the project's Jupyter Notebook (`ireland_WQI.ipynb`) contains additional visualizations that offer more insights into the water quality dataset.
+Users with access to the licensed version of LightningChart Python can explore these additional charts.

 ## **Conclusion**

 By leveraging LightningChart Python, this project shows how we can efficiently monitor water quality trends.
 This kind of water monitoring is critical for maintaining safe and healthy water bodies.